cspwcspw/ESP32_Footswitches/README.md

 of some kind, or software configurations, touch screen, commands over USB, WiFi or Bluetooth, etc.

-I'll show a simple controller later: a very low-end and cheap implementation.
+I'll show a simple proof-of-concept controller later: a very low-end and cheap implementation.
 Probably not the right thing for your concert in Hyde Park, but good enough for home use.